SkriptenMk/I_eW_24-28/files/lektionen_hs25/250903/sockets.md

 def server_program():
     # define host name and port
-    host = 'localhost'    # for coummunication on the local machine port = 5000           # initiate port no above 1024
+    host = 'localhost'    # for communication on the local machine port = 5000           # use a port number above 1024

     # create socket
     server_socket = socket.socket()